yingyang0729/Yang_Ying_Mini_APP/README.md

 2. Keeping the name of My Database is the same with the hosting.
 3. Try many times to find the problems.
 4. I do not know whether the PHP files is right or wrong.
 So, I use the echo”<script>console.log(‘Debug Objects: 2’ );</script>”
 5. After I check it, I find my connect.php is right.
-Hosever, it is not responsive with my web.
+Hosever, it is not responsive with my web. !image [https://github.com/yingyang0729/Yang_Ying_Mini_APP/blob/main/pictures/Screenshot%202022-12-07%20170632.png]
 6. It also shows the warning about the connects.
 7. I think the database is wrong.
 8. I change a host.